itaysk/AzureGC/README.md

 Q: Why Storage Queues and not Service Bus?
 A: Because Functions already relies on Azure Storage Queues and I didn't want to create an additional dependency.

-Q: Why 3 different functions?
-A: I though about this a a lot and concluded that it's best to separate dependencies between functions, and also not hitting Function run time limits with large subscriptions.
-You can easily merge into one function if you want.

 Q: Tag values are not validated.
 What keeps people from setting very long expiry, or setting someone elase as owner?
 A: Nothing.
 This is not a strict enforcing system.
 This is a tool to help you and your team manage your stuff.
 If someone needs more than a week, they are welcome to set the expiry to as long as they need; If someone wants to transfer ownership to a colleague, they can easily do so.
 This tool is meant to be used in a friendly environment.